 - Misappropriating or misusing the resident’s personal funds

 - Stealing jewelry and other valuable personal items

 Signs of Nursing Home Abuse & Neglect

 Nursing home abuse and neglect are severely under-reported.
 Some residents cannot communicate and others do not share their pain because they fear retaliation.
 The following signs do not always indicate your loved one is being abused or neglected, but they should give you pause to investigate further.
-If you suspect abuse or neglect and you notice any of these signs, you need to speak to the nursing home administrator immediately and consult with Roger Nail to learn about your legal options.
+If you suspect abuse or neglect and you notice any of these signs, you need to speak to the nursing home administrator immediately and consult with our nursing home abuse lawyers in Kansas City to learn about your legal options.

 Physical Signs of Nursing Home Abuse & Neglect

 - Unexplained injuries